 He has a bachelor of arts degree, and a bachelor of law degree from Dalhousie University, in Halifax, Nova Scotia.

 Blair Miller, Executive Director, Rates

-Mr. Miller is the executive director of the Rates Division, which directly supports the Commission's determination of just and reasonable rates, tariffs and tolls for utility service, including natural gas and electric distribution, transmission and regulated retail utilities, as well as water utilities, that fall under the jurisdiction of the AUC.
+Blair Miller is the executive director of the AUC's Rates Division, which directly supports the Commission's determination of just and reasonable rates and tariffs for utility service, including natural gas and electric distribution, transmission and regulated retail utilities, as well as water utilities, that fall under the jurisdiction of the AUC.

-Mr. Miller, a certified management accountant, has worked in financial analysis in Alberta's utilities sector for more than a decade and joined the AUC as regulatory specialist in 2011.
+Mr. Miller, a chartered professional accountant (certified management accountant), has worked in financial analysis in Alberta's utilities sector for more than a decade including natural gas, electrical and pipeline utility firms, and joined the AUC as regulatory specialist in 2011.
 Subsequently Mr. Miller became responsible for overseeing the AUC's rates work in electric and natural gas distribution.
 Mr. Miller became executive director of rates in 2015 after working closely on the development and implementation of performance-based regulation, as well as numerous cost-of-service proceedings including full general rate applications.

 Along with his CPA (CMA) designation, Mr. Miller completed a bachelor's degree in commerce at the University of Alberta, and formal leadership training programs.
 This included programs delivered by the Richard Ivey School of Business of Western University, based in London, Ontario; and at Calgary's Mount Royal University.
 Mr. Miller is also active in sports, and is a three-time national volleyball champion.